urbit/developers.urbit.org/content/reference/hoon/advanced.md

 If cores never changed, we wouldn't need polymorphism.
-Of course, nouns are immutable and never change, but we use them as
+Of course, nouns are immutable and never change, but we use them as but we use them as templates to construct new nouns around.

 Suppose we take a core, a cell `[battery payload]`, and replace the payload with a different noun.
 Then, we invoke an arm from